ZhiwenShao/JAANet/README.md

 ```

 ## Citation
-If you use this code for your research, please cite our papers.
+If you use this code for your research, please cite our paper.
 ```
 @inproceedings{shao2018deep,
   title={Deep Adaptive Attention for Joint Facial Action Unit Detection and Face Alignment},